robole/vscode-marky-edit/README.md

 ## Commands

-It's important to know what a command will do to the text *and* the cursor when it is executed, so that the editing experience feels natural.
+To have a natural editing experience a command should add edit the text *and* offer control of the cursor to complete the text fragment.

 I clearly outline what the commands do in the subsections below.